Micro-Credentials & Lifelong Learning

 Micro-Credentials are short, focused learning experiences that certify specific skills or knowledge.
 They are not degree programmes.
 Micro-Credentials are not the same as courses; several courses can make up an individual Micro-Credential.

 INGENIUM Micro-Credentials are transparently produced, flexible, transferrable, and quality-assured.
 They complement degree studies but are not necessarily part of any formal education provision.
-Some are targeted to meet the needs of working life and other lifelong learning goals.
+Some are targeted to meet the needs of working life and professional development, while others might provide avenues for formal recognition of their studies or prior learning outside of the European Union.

 INGENIUM Micro-Credentials are open to all alliance members, though some may charge a fee for specific courses.